 - Is the solution reliable enough to continue working, independently from changes to the other side of the integration?

 - Is the solution flexible enough to cover a wide variety of use cases and evolve with your way of working?

-In this guide we’ve set up the integration using Exalate.
-And we’ve described the step-by-step process on how to complete this integration.
+In this guide, we set up the integration using Exalate.
+And we described the step-by-step process of how to complete this integration.